quicwg/base-drafts/draft-ietf-quic-http.md

 > **Note:**  This registry will not exist until {{!SEMANTICS}} is approved.
 > **RFC Editor**, please remove this note prior to publication.

-As in previous versions of HTTP, field names are strings containing a subset of ASCII characters that are compared in a case-insensitive fashion.
+Field names are strings containing a subset of ASCII characters.
 Properties of HTTP field names and values are discussed in more detail in Section 5.1 of
 {{!SEMANTICS}}.
 As in HTTP/2, characters in field names MUST be converted to lowercase prior to their encoding.
 A request or response containing uppercase